n., plural: nucleosides

-Apart from nucleic acids, the nucleotide — adenosine triphosphate (ATP) — is an energy-rich molecule.
+Apart from nucleic acids, adenosine triphosphate (ATP), which is a type of nucleotide, is an energy-rich molecule.
 It contains a large amount of chemical energy stored in its high-energy phosphate bonds.
 It releases energy when it is broken down (hydrolyzed) into adenosine diphosphate (ADP).
 The energy is used for many metabolic processes.
-Hence, ATP is considered as the universal energy currency for metabolism.
+Hence, ATP is considered the universal energy currency for metabolism.

-Nucleoside analogues are produced artificially for use as therapeutic drugs.
-They have antiviral properties and therefore are used to prevent further growth of pathogenic virus inside the host cell.
+Nucleoside analogs are produced artificially for use as therapeutic drugs.
+They have antiviral properties and therefore are used to prevent further growth of pathogenic viruses inside the host cell.
 They may also be used as anticancer agents.